VincentWei/minigui-docs/supplementary-docs/Writing-DRM-Engine-Driver-for-Your-GPU.md

 <https://github.com/FMSoftCN/hidrmdrivers>

-Note that `hiDRMDrivers` depends on the LibDRM derivative for HybridOS called `hiDRM`, not the original libdrm:
+Note that hiDRMDrivers depends on the LibDRM derivative for HybridOS called `hiDRM`, not the original libdrm:

 <https://github.com/FMSoftCN/hidrm>

-Please use the code on the branch `hybridos` of `hiDRM`.
+Please use the code on the branch `hybridos` of hiDRM repo.

-When you use `hiDRMDrivers`, please make sure that let MiniGUI use `hiDRM` as well.
+When you use hiDRMDrivers, please make sure that let MiniGUI use hiDRM as well.

 By using DRM engines and DRM drivers, MiniGUI and HybridOS now provide the GPU integration via `hiMesa` and `hiCairo`: